-- Community, social and demographic variables such as age distribution, gender characteristics, literacy levels, caste & religion, educational levels etc. - Economic variables like income levels and sources, land holding pattern in the community, number of small and marginal farmers, current agricultural practices and cost-benefit analysis of lead crops. - Status of women participation in agriculture and allied activities, as well as in non-agriculture - Environment variables such as soil organic carbon status changes, spatial / imagery proof / showing the trend of CRB, shift in pre and post-monsoon CRM solutions adopted to address

-CRB, Modelling changes in PM2.5 exposures, and trends of gas emission / residue burning over the past five years in the selected geography.
+- Community, social and demographic variables such as age distribution, gender characteristics, literacy levels, caste & religion, educational levels etc. - Economic variables like income levels and sources, land holding pattern in the community, number of small and marginal farmers, agricultural practices and cost-benefit analysis of lead crops. - Status of women participation in agriculture and allied activities, as well as in non-agriculture activities - Environment variables such as soil organic carbon status changes, spatial / imagery proof / showing the trend of CRB, shift in pre and post-monsoon CRM solutions adopted to address CRB, Modelling changes in PM2.5 exposures, and trends of gas emission / residue burning over the past five years in the selected geography. - Changes with respect to impact indicators to assess the overall impact of the project. - Availability and adoption of farm machines such as Super Seeder, tractors owned or rented out; current rental models, types of tractors, and other machinery used in CRM.

-- Availability of farm machines such as Super Seeder, tractors owned or rented out; current rental models, types of tractors, and other machinery used in CRM. - Government schemes/ services available and availed by the people in the project locations. - Provide information and recommendations to minimize the crop residue burning practices.
+- Government schemes/ services available and availed by the people in the project locations. - Provide information and recommendations.